 For many of us, “Monday morning blues” simply refers to that mild sadness many of us feel when the weekend break is over.
 The prospect of a long week of the daily grind brings blue feelings.
 However, for many ministers, Monday means something different.
 Monday is often the beginning of our weekend.
 When I was at Stonebriar Community Church, Mondays were my day off.
 And they were dangerous days.
 Why?
 Well, the general principle goes like this: after great victories, there are great vulnerabilities.
 Having just completed my Sunday lessons which were bathed in prayer, hope, anticipation, and mental sweat (not to mention the acute pressure of the delivery), it was time to (ahem) let my hair down.
 Monday was my “free” day to relax and reflect.
 But, as with all relaxing, there was some risky business involved.

-David Jeremiah (whose grace and transparency I am coming to appreciate more and more), on his program Turning Point, talked about depression today.
-He said that in his own ministry, he has learned to be careful after great times of success.
+David Jeremiah (whose grace and transparency I am coming to appreciate more and more) once said that in his own ministry, he has learned to be careful after great times of success.
 He describes how, over the years, whenever his church successfully finished a grueling building campaign, he would get down and depressed.
 As he puts it, “the greater the wave, the greater the valley.”
 When we are riding the waves in our lives that call for great attention, bringing with them great pressure and anticipation, we have a remarkable ability to gird up our loins and run the race until it is complete.
 But it is during those times of rest after the race that we begin to pay our dues.
 Our muscles tighten, our arms go above our heads to allow the expansion of our lungs and, eventually, we collapse.
 This collapse, for many of us, is an open door to depression.

 As many of you know, I am much more timid than I used to be about depression.
 I live with a greater degree of fear (respect?) for what our minds can do to us.
 I “collapsed” a few years ago.
 I think there was a marathon (or wave) in my life that lasted for many years.
 I got married, immediately went to seminary, finished my four-year trek in two and a half, had four children, went on pastoral staff at Stonebriar Community Church, and survived my sister’s depression and suicide in 2004 and my mother’s stroke in 2006.
 What I did not know at the time was that I was living on borrowed energy, emotion, and hope.
 Where was it borrowed from?
 The next five or six years.
 In exercise, there is a technical term for this.
 It is called “anaerobic” (without oxygen) exercise.
 It is where your body works at such an intensity that it has to perform without oxygen.
 We can have short bursts of strength that we pay for later.
 However, in exercise, we normally know when to quit.
 We know that “Monday” is coming when we won’t be able to move a muscle.
 We know that we will pay for it later.
 It is not so easy to sense this with our emotions.
 We project resiliency and stability during the “anaerobic” times of our lives, but telling ourselves that this is the way we are, we expect the resiliency and stability to last indefinitely.
 We believe we can handle it.
 This can be pride (especially for us men who often don’t have to deal with chronic emotional volatility the way women do), but it can also just be ignorance.